Rathwa

-Classification

-The Rathva Kolis were classified as Other Backward Class or OBC by Government of Gujarat but in August 2022 reclassified as a Scheduled Tribes.

-History and origin
+History

-The Rathwa derive their name from the word rathbistar, which means an inhabitant of a forest or hilly region.
 Their communal belief is that they came to the Gujarat area in the Middle Ages from what is now known as Madhya Pradesh.
 According to the Government of Gujarat, they are now found in the talukas of Chhota Udaipur, Jabugam and Nasvadi in Vadodara district and the Baria, Halol and Kalol talukas of Panchmahal district.

 Although sometimes referred to as the Rathwa Koli, and sometimes self-identifying as such, they are treated as inferior by the Koli people.
 Some sources say that they are in fact descended from migrant Bhil people, although Shereen Ratnagar noted that those Rathwa to whom she spoke during her anthropological studies rejected that association and that labels such as Koli and Bhil were historically imposed upon communities by administrative outsiders as catch-all terms.
 Bhils and Kolis historically co-existed in the hills of what is now Gujarat, which sociologist Arvind Shah says has led to confusion of the two groups, not helped by there being "hardly any modern, systematic, anthropological, sociological or historical study" of the Kolis.
 The Rathwa themselves were barely studied until a seminal paper produced by R. B. Lal in 1970, in part because they lived as niche communities in steep, densely forested, relatively inaccessible areas.